 A conventional drone or an unmanned aerial vehicle consists of lightweight composite materials to reduce its weight and enhance its maneuverability.
 The strength gained via the use of composite materials grants military grade drones the enviable power to traverse incredibly high altitudes.
-Military grade drones are loaded with cutting edge technology such as GPS, infra-red cameras and laser.
-Drones are maneuvered by radio controlled system which is also referred to as a ground cockpit.
+Military-grade drones are loaded with cutting edge technology such as GPS, infra-red cameras,and laser.
+Drones are maneuvered by a radio-controlled system which is also referred to as a ground cockpit.

 The sensors and navigational systems are all housed in the nose of the drone.
 The rest of the body is lightweight and no space is required to accommodate a pilot as well.
 Highly complex composite materials are used to build a drone which have the ability to dampen vibrations and hence reduce noise.

-The drones that are being used for military purposes can be so small that they may even be stuffed into one’s pocket and can also be so large that they can resemble a full sized airplane and equipped with state of the art capabilities.
-These drones are extremely expensive and can have wingspans of more than a 100 feet (30 meters).
+The drones that are being used for military purposes can be so small that they may even be stuffed into one’s pocket and can also be so large that they can resemble a full-sized airplane and equip with state of the art capabilities.
+These drones are extremely expensive and can have wingspans of more than 100 feet (30 meters).

 Drones can be deadly

-Military-grade drones are generally portrayed as harmless and accurate war machines, but they can wreak unimaginable havoc.
-According to a research conducted by the Bureau of Investigative Journalism, in Pakistan alone, more than 400 drone attacks were carried out by the US that led to about 4,000 human casualties including 1,000 civilians of which 200 were children unfortunately.
+Military-grade drones are generally portrayed as harmless and accurate war machines regarding how drones work.
+However, they can wreak unimaginable havoc.
+According to research conducted by the Bureau of Investigative Journalism, in Pakistan alone, more than 400 drone attacks were carried out by the US that led to about 4,000 human casualties including 1,000 civilians of which 200 were children, unfortunately.

 Manned aircrafts making way for drones

-The modern day technology has immensely diminished the size of microprocessors and brought forth long haul communications features.
+Modern-day technology is crucial to how drones work.
+It has immensely diminished the size of microprocessors and brought forth long haul communications features.
 These sophisticated specifications have ensured that the drones become suitable for military purposes.
-According to recent estimates, the US army owns about 11,000 manned and 8,000 unmanned aircrafts.
-This means that one in three aircrafts in the American fleet is an unmanned device.
-Well, if you had been sceptical about the advent of advanced sci-fi resembling combats, it’s time to throw caution to the wind and believe that those days have come.
+According to recent estimates, the US army owns about 11,000 manned and 8,000 unmanned aircraft.
+This means that one in three aircraft in the American fleet is an unmanned device.
+Well, if you had been skeptical about the advent of advanced sci-fi resembling combats, it’s time to throw caution to the wind and believe that those days have come.